nkito/HDDRotation/README.md

 # HDDRotation

-It is a illumination utilizeing HDD rotation.
+It is a illumination utilizing HDD rotation.